kaczor6418/TODO_list/README.md

 ## Getting Started

-You have to go into TODO_list folder and open index.html using web browser.
+You have to go to the TODO_list folder and open index.html using web browser.
 Due to the fact that this is a project for evaluation, I did not create a compressed version for production.

 ### Prerequisites